 Take Our Poll: What’s the Table Time Limit on a $400 Restaurant Meal?

 Grubhub offers delivery and pickup options at a number of local restaurants and popular chains.
 It also offers Perks for members, which can be savings or deals on restaurants near you.
 Frequent Grubhub users may consider joining Grubhub+, which gives you unlimited free delivery on orders of $12 or more at eligible restaurants.
 Membership costs $9.99 per month.

 Of the four major delivery apps, The New York Times found that Grubhub had the lowest markup, at 25% for the Subway sandwich order.
 The cost of the sandwiches was actually slightly lower via the app than in the restaurant; fees included $1.99 for delivery and a service fee of $1.29.

 With Postmates, not only can you order restaurant and fast food meals but also groceries, alcohol and other convenience items.
 Like Grubhub, Postmates offers a monthly membership option for free delivery.
-Postmates Unlimited — which costs $9.99 a month or $99.99 annually — gets you no-fee delivery on all orders over $12 and access to special offers.
+Postmates Unlimited — which costs $9.99 a month — gets you no-fee delivery plus 5% off restaurant orders over $15 and grocery orders over $30, and access to special offers.

 However, of the four major delivery services, Postmates had the second-highest fees, The New York Times found.
 Postmates had higher delivery and service fees than DoorDash and Grubhub — $2.99 and $2.42, respectively — bringing the total markup for the order to 63% compared to buying in the restaurant.